bmp-dot/nutanixapibootcamp/api_vm_guest_customization/api_vm_guest_customization.rst

  - Change the disk image to the UUID of the Windows 2019 image.
 Replace <diskimageuuid>

-The follwoning configuration gets applied/created after the sysprep
+The follwoning configuration gets applied/created from the unattend.xml
  - Create a new user Nutanix , with password Nutanix123#
  - Changes the timezone to PST.
  - Changes the system locale to en-US